trackpac-ltd/docs.trackpac.io/docs/chirpstack-guides/migrating-from-helium-console.md

 Finally, the return of the function is also slightly different.

-your function may have looked like this before:
+Your function may have looked like this before:

 ```javascript
 function Decoder(bytes, port) {